alperen-selcuk/mdns/README.md

 project uses Gitlab CI for Continues Integration, uses Docker for Continues Delivery and uses Helm for Continues Deployment.

 ## Kubernetes Provisioning with Terraform

+at the begining project we can provision Kubernetes cluster on Google Kubernetes Engine.

+you can use this document: https://learn.hashicorp.com/tutorials/terraform/gke